-Pinnacle by Kyle Purnell and Brian Caswell
+Pinnacle by Kyle Purnell, Brian Caswell, and Joel Dickinson

-Created by: Kyle Purnell, Brian Caswell
+Created by: Kyle Purnell, Brian Caswell, Joel Dickinson

 Where to buy